 - Australian Postgraduate Award (APA) and UNSW Business School Supplement Scholarship, 2014-2017

 - Australian School of Business Experimental Laboratory research grant, 2014

-- Co-Chair of symposium, “Multicultural individuals in organizations: Implications and opportunities”, International Association for Cross-Cultural Psychology (IACCP) Biennial Conference, Nagoya, August 2016.
+- Symposium Chair, “Multicultural individuals in organizations: Implications and opportunities”, International Association for Cross-Cultural Psychology Biennial Conference, Nagoya, August 2016.

 - UNSW Business School Faculty Board, 2016